Lay Bet Calculator

 The exchange acts as an intermediary, guaranteeing both sides of the transaction.
 This is fundamentally different from traditional bookmaking, where the bookmaker directly faces all bettors.
 On an exchange, if you lay a selection and it loses, you don't receive the backer's stake directly — the exchange transfers it to you minus commission.
 If the selection wins, you pay the exchange the liability amount, which it then distributes to the backer.
 This system protects both parties and ensures the integrity of the market.

 Commission is a critical component of exchange mechanics.
 Unlike traditional bookmakers who build their profit margin into the odds themselves, exchanges charge a transparent percentage commission on net winnings.
 This commission structure creates a key advantage for lay bettors: you can see exactly what you're paying.
-If Betfair charges 5% commission and you win £100, you keep £95.
+If an exchange charges 5% commission and you win £100, you keep £95.
 With a traditional bookmaker, the margin is invisible — it's simply built into the odds you're offered.

 Why is betting exchange commission such a critical factor in lay bet profitability?